 | Accrual | Default for all businesses |

-| Cash (modified) | Permitted for farming, fishing, and commission-based sales agents only |
+| Cash (modified) | Permitted for farming and fishing businesses only (ITA s.28) |

 Most sole proprietors must use the accrual method — income when invoiced/earned, expenses when incurred.